 How is a trauma trigger created?

-A trauma trigger can be very overwhelming, but there is hope.
+A trauma trigger can be overwhelming, but there is hope.
 By understanding what triggers are and how they work, you will slowly start to free yourself from these distressing reactions.
-Remember, you are not alone.
-There is support available for you.